Ravoxsg/awesome-two-stage-summarization/README.md

 # awesome-two-stage-summarization

 ### Scope
 Here we list all of papers related to two-stage neural summarization.
 Summarization can be extractive or abstractive.
 The two-stage aspect is defined broadly speaking as any method which involves re-training a base sequence-to-sequence summarization model *which has already been fine-tuned* (using the summary labels from the given dataset).
+Two-stage models come in different flavors:
+* Fine-tuning the model again, with a *different loss* (e.g, contrastive learning objective).
+* Generating summary candidates, then *re-ranking* them.
+* ...

 ### List of papers
 1. Zi-Yi Dou, Pengfei Liu, Hiroaki Hayashi, Zhengbao Jiang, Graham Neubig.
 [GSum: A General Framework for Guided Neural Abstractive Summarization](https://arxiv.org/pdf/2010.08014.pdf).
 NAACL 2021.